Co-ordinator: Dr Graham Eyres

 Eligibility: Food Science (FOSC) and Consumer Food Science (CFSC)

-- Analytical methods to evaluate quality parameters during brewing and fermentation for beer production.
+- Analytical methods to monitor quality parameters during brewing and fermentation

-The Brewing and Fermentation module will be run over an 8 week period, semester TBC.
+The Brewing module will be run over an 8 week period during Semester 2.
 The module will have an emphasis on practical activity, teamwork and self-directed learning.
-Students will work in teams to design and brew a beer recipe, monitoring various analytical quality parameters during the process and in the finished product.
-The course will include a pilot brew day (~5 hours) to demonstrate the equipment and process; and a second brew day (~5 hours) for teams to conduct their own brew.
+Students will work in groups (2–4 students) to formulate and brew a beer recipe, then monitor various analytical parameters during the process and in the finished product.

 This module is worth 50% of a 20 credit paper, as follows;